 After 11 years of successful teaching, Aberhart moved to Calgary and was appointed as the principal of Crescent Heights High School.
 He used the radio to communicate religious information to students and pupils became interested in his messages, and because of these services, he developed the nickname "Bible Bill".

-Our school proudly displays in our Main Office a fine oil painting of Mr. Aberhart What eventually led William Aberhart to politics was the comment from one of his pupils, "Nobody wants us, we cannot get anything to do, we can't get a job of any kind, nobody has any money."
+Our school proudly displays in our Learning Commons a fine oil painting of Mr. Aberhart.
+What eventually led William Aberhart to politics was the comment from one of his pupils, "Nobody wants us, we cannot get anything to do, we can't get a job of any kind, nobody has any money."
 This and the depression encouraged Aberhart to seek political office.
 With these ideas and others, he founded the Social Credit Party.
 Aberhart then became a member of the Alberta Legislature and in 1935 was elected as the provincial premier.

 William Aberhart played a prominent role in Alberta and was a strong influence on Albertans during the 1920's and 30's.
 He was an active religious leader, a respected school teacher, a principal with the Calgary Board of Education, and the founder of the Social Credit Party, which won him the position of premier of Alberta.